onosproject/sdran-in-a-box/README.md

 rtt min/avg/max/mdev = 50.472/51.219/51.872/0.632 ms
 ```

-If we can see all above Kubernetes pods running and ping is runnig, the user plane is working well.
+If we can see all above Kubernetes pods running and ping is running, the user plane is working well.

 #### RIC by using ONOS-KPIMON xAPP (for both options)
 Also, we should check whether the ONOS-RIC micro-services are working by using ONOS-KPIMON xAPP.